 - International Value Fund (companies that are undervalued and located outside of the United States)

-The advantage of this is that it allows the individual shareholder to decide for himself or herself the type of assets that are most appropriate for his or her portfolio.
+The advantage of this is that it allows the individual shareholder to decide for themselves the type of assets that are most appropriate for their portfolio.
 Large mutual fund companies such as Vanguard and Fidelity have dozens of funds in the mutual fund family covering nearly every possible asset class, asset allocation, and investment strategy you can imagine.